Grant Lifetime Activities

 Federal regulations identify specific categories of costs that cannot be charged, directly or indirectly, to federally sponsored agreements.

-The following list covers costs specifically designated as unallowable in OMB Circular A-21.
+The following list covers costs specifically designated as unallowable in OMB 2 CFR Part 200.
 This is a quick reference.
-The specific wording in A-21 should be referred to for greater detail.

 - Advertising & Public Relations Costs